ucdavis-informatics/pieval/README_Production_Mode.md

 # Deploying PieVal for production usage
-We choose to run pieval in production as a WSGI (pronounce Whiskey) app on managed Virtual Machines instead of using Docker.
+We choose to run pieval in production as a WSGI (pronounced Whiskey) app on managed Virtual Machines instead of using Docker.
 This is primarily due to the distribution of local expertise and specific requirements we have for securing and auditing application deployments.
 You may absolutely build on the development mode approach to create a Docker based production ecosytem for this app, however this documentation will not cover those steps.

 When run as a WSGI app, The PieVal app is running on top of the gunicorn python app server and bound to a localhost port on the host machine.
 Web requests to the app are accepted proxied to/from gunicorn by Apache, a web server which is the only point of web traffic to and from the host.
 Apache is configured to enforce 'https' communication with clients.
-We set up a proxy/reverse proxy pass for all communiction to the host at httpe://host.com/pieval to the underlying gunicorn web app server with rules encoded in yaml like this:
+We set up a proxy/reverse proxy pass for all communiction to the host at https://host.com/pieval to the underlying gunicorn web app server.
+Here are the rules encoded in yaml (we use [Puppet](https://puppet.com) to configure our VM's):
 ```yaml
 proxy_pass:
   -